-Although you do not receive Employer Contributions under this Plan, you may be eligible to receive Employer Contributions (i.e., matching contributions, basic contributions, and/or discretionary contributions) under the UPHS Retirement Contribution Plan.
-Your eligibility to receive Employer Contributions, and any minimum age and service requirements that must be satisfied in order to receive those contributions, are described in the SPD for the UPHS Retirement Contribution Plan, which includes the appendix to the UPHS Retirement Contribution Plan SPD that applies to you.
-Please see the UPHS Retirement Contribution Plan SPD, and the appendix that applies to you, for more information on Employer Contributions.
+You may be eligible to receive Employer Contributions (i.e., matching contributions, basic contributions, and/or discretionary contributions).
+Your eligibility to receive Employer Contributions, and any minimum age and service requirements that must be satisfied in order to receive those contributions, are described in the Appendix that applies to you.